 - case studies of primary and secondary school EAL programs.

-EAL students are recognised in curriculum and assessment frameworks such as the EAL Companion to the AusVELS which describe the patterns of English language development of EAL students in schools.
+EAL students are recognised in curriculum and assessment frameworks such as the Victorian Curriculum F-10 EAL, which describe the patterns of English language development of EAL students in schools.

-The EAL Developmental Continuum P – 10 provides a more finely tuned description of performance indicators of student work, along with annotated written and video samples of the work of EAL students in the stages of the EAL Companion to the AusVELS in the years Prep/Foundation to Year 10.
-These frameworks should be used to map the English language development of EAL learners until they reach a point where mainstream English curriculum stages and descriptions apply more accurately.
-Once an EAL student has reached the ‘at standard’ level of their respective A, B or S stage in all three modes of Speaking and Listening, Reading and Viewing and Writing, they can be transferred to the Victorian Curriculum F – 10 English for assessment and reporting purposes.
+The Victorian Curriculum F-1o Reporting Resource provides a more finely tuned description of the proficiency levels that students reach before they attain the achievement standards outlined in the EAL curriculum.
+These frameworks should be used to map the English language development of EAL learners until they reach a point where mainstream English curriculum levels and descriptions apply more accurately.
+Once an EAL student has reached the ‘at standard’ level of their respective A, B or C level in all three modes of Speaking and Listening, Reading and Viewing and Writing, they can be transferred to the Victorian Curriculum F – 10 English for assessment and reporting purposes.

 In learning across the curriculum, curriculum frameworks acknowledge that EAL learners’ language proficiency will influence how EAL students learn, and how they are able to communicate about their learning in different subject areas.
 EAL students who start school in Australia with age-equivalent education in their country of origin will have subject knowledge in the subjects they have studied, even if they cannot communicate it effectively in English.

 In subjects like science and mathematics, where there are fewer cultural differences in what is taught, EAL students may have similar knowledge and skills as their peers.
-In subjects like social sciences, history and geography, the learning activties may have been quite different in terms of content, but the underlying concepts and ideas may be similar to what has been taught in Australian schools.
+In subjects like humanities, history and geography, the learning activities may have been quite different in terms of content, but the underlying concepts and ideas may be similar to what has been taught in Australian schools.

 EAL students need to continue in their subject learning while they are still in the process of learning English.
 Learning the language of their subjects is an important part of the overall language development of EAL students, and is the responsibility of subject teachers.
 More effective learning outcomes can be achieved if subject teachers are supported with strategies in the following areas: